ProjectAnndromeda/royalehigh-api/README.md

 2. **Access the API**:

-    Open your web browser or API client (like Postman) and navigate to:
+    Open Google Chrome or API client (like Postman) and navigate to:

     ```
     http://127.0.0.1:5000/items